-This year, FiftyForward celebrates 60 years of helping older adults in Davidson and Williamson counties live fuller, more productive lives.
-From our beginning as a three-day-a-week program for active seniors at the Knowles Center, to a network of seven centers in 2007, FiftyForward has grown to be the premier nonprofit organization serving adults 50 and older in Middle Tennessee.
-In addition to our activity locations, we offer specific services and programs to encourage volunteerism and to assist older adults to live independently.
+Established in 1956, FiftyForward supports champions and enhances life for those 50 and older.
+Beginning as a three-day-a-week program for active seniors at the FiftyForward Knowles Center (then downtown), to a network of seven centers in 2007, FiftyForward has grown to be the premier nonprofit organization serving adults 50 and older in Middle Tennessee.
+In addition to our lifelong learning centers, we offer specific services, programs and resources to encourage volunteerism and engagement to keep older adults living independently for as long as possible.

 Milestones through the years include:

 2015 Executive Director Janet Jernigan and Associate Executive Director Adrienne Newman celebrated 25 years of service to FiftyForward.
-Through their leadership, the organization continues to be mission focused and attentive to the needs of a growing elder and caregiver population.
+Through their leadership, the organization continues to be mission- focused and attentive to the needs of older adults and caregiver population.

-2012 FiftyForward Music for Seniors was named a finalist in the SunTrust Business Acumen in the Arts Award presented by the Center for Nonprofit Management.
+2012 FiftyForward Music for Seniors, a program launched under the FiftyForward umbrella, was named a finalist in the SunTrust Business Acumen in the Arts Award presented by the Center for Nonprofit Management.

-2011 Co-sponsored by AARP and the Council on Aging of Greater Nashville, the FiftyForward Governmental Affairs Committee hosted a forum featuring the two candidates for Governor of Tennessee with emphasis on older adult issues.
+2011 Co-sponsored by AARP and the Council on Aging/Greater Nashville, the FiftyForward Governmental Affairs Committee hosted a forum featuring the two candidates for Governor of Tennessee with emphasis on senior issues.

 2011 FiftyForward partners with the YWCA of Nashville and Middle Tennessee to produce the inaugural Viva la Diva Run for Women and Girls of all ages, a signature event featuring a certified 5K and 10 mile run.